mglantz/chatgpt/README.md

 # chatgpt
-Simple command line integration to Chat GPT
+Simple command line integration to Chat GPT, showcasing how you can use AI in day 2 operational tasks.

 ## Installation